fermyon/developer/content/spin/v2/dynamic-configuration.md

 By default, components will not have access to any of these databases (even the default one).
 You must grant each component access to the databases that it needs to use.
 To do this, use the `component.sqlite_databases` entry in the component manifest within `spin.toml`.
 See [SQLite Database](./sqlite-api-guide.md) for more details.

-### LLM Runtime Configuration
+## LLM Runtime Configuration

 Spin provides a Large Language Model interface for interacting with LLMs for inferencing and embedding.
 The default host implementation is to use local CPU/GPU compute.
-However, the Spin runtime configuration file (runtime-config.toml) can be updated to enable Spin to use remote compute using HTTP requests.
+However, the Spin runtime configuration file (`runtime-config.toml`) can be updated to enable Spin to use remote compute using HTTP requests.

+### Remote Compute Provider

 The following is an example of how an application's `runtime-config.toml` file can be configured to use the remote compute option.
 Note the `type`, `url` and `auth_token` are set to `remote_http`, URL of the server and the auth token for the server.